Damp and mould for council leaseholders

 What causes damp?

 Damp is caused by water finding its way into a property.
-There are three different types of damp that affect homes.
-They are:
+Different types of damp affect homes, they are:

 What causes mould?